 Do you know what the number one regret of the dying is?
 A wish to have… “Had the courage to live a life true to myself, not the life others expected of me”.

 Throughout our lives, we are taught who we have to be in order to fit in and be successful.
 But what others need and expect from us isn’t always how we thrive at our best.
-Often, by trying to fit in, we lose our unique gifts, talents and even our sense of self.
+Often, by trying to fit in, we lose our unique gifts, talents, and even our sense of self.

 You can’t compare yourself to others.
 We think we are competing against each other, yet we are all running a different race.
 Frankly, the only one you really need to compete against is yourself.

-True and lasting success comes from authenticity, congruence and becoming the best version of YOU.
+True and lasting success comes from authenticity, congruence, and becoming the best version of YOU.

 DO IT NOW!

-- Identify and honor on your strengths.
+- Identify and honor your strengths.
 Everyone seems to be trying to fix or improve something.
 We are all flawed.
 What if you spent as much time using your strengths as you do to fix your weaknesses?
 That’s what those who are living their dream life do – harness their unique gifts and talents.
 They know they have faults, but they don’t dwell on them or waste time and energy trying to change themselves.
-Try this: for the next 30 days, write down 3 things you like and value about yourself.
-This might be talents, strengths, skills or personality traits.
+Try this: For the next 30 days, write down 3 things you like and value about yourself.
+This might be talents, strengths, skills, or personality traits.
 Then figure out how to use those traits more often to build your dream life.

 - Find out who YOU are.
 It’s easy to get caught up in the expectations of the world.
-When you are clear about your values, beliefs, passions and what’s important to you, you are more confident and self-assured.
+When you are clear about your values, beliefs, passions, and what’s important to you, you are more confident and self-assured.
 Get to know yourself at a deeper level.
 Self-reflection and self-awareness are the first steps.
 Identify what your dream life is, not everyone else’s.
 When you know yourself well, you can stand strong in a world full of competing expectations.

 - Stop comparing yourself.
 You are running your own race.
 You are not ahead or behind.
 You are exactly where you are meant to be, as Teddy Roosevelt said.